 CROM - Consumer Reported Outcome Measures Consortium - 2018

-- To develop a CROM approach for tobacco and nicotine products under the guidance of industry, academia and regulatory agency stakeholders.
+Through a cooperation platform involving tobacco industry and the guidance of academia and regulatory agency stakeholders

 Recently, novel tobacco products have been developed to reduce consumer exposure to harmful substances from smoking conventional tobacco products.
 For historical reasons, the Consumer Reported Outcome Measures (CROM) that have been developed to better understand tobacco users’ motivations, the subjective effects and behaviourm focused on cigarettes.
 This raises the question whether these measures are fit for purpose for novel tobacco and nicotine-containing products.
 Only very recently have these measures been developed in response to changed tobacco and nicotine delivery device use.
 These instruments have usually been developed in isolation and there is currently no assessment of the scientific merits of different instruments to further the development of international standards related to user experience of tobacco or nicotine exposure.
 There is a need for developing scientifically credible standards and research methodologies to support the assessment of these new tobacco products and satisfy regulators and the legal community.